 We value tradition

 More than ever, Northern seeks to stay true to its tradition, even as it develops new programs and perspectives for ministry in the 21st century.
-Under our current President, Dr. William Shiell, the seminary remains strongly evangelical, ready to explore new ideas and take risks.
+Under our current President, Dr. William D. Shiell, the seminary remains strongly evangelical, ready to explore new ideas and take risks.

-Rooted in tradition with an eye to the future
+Rooted in tradition with an eye ON the future

-We are convinced that effective ministry in the next millennium will demand a special kind of evangelical faith, one that is committed to the truth of the gospel, unwavering in its loyalty to the scriptures, empowered by the Spirit, reflective of the body of Christ’s ethnic and cultural diversity, culturally relevant, and unbending in its support of women in ministry.
+We are convinced that effective ministry in the next millennium will demand a special kind of evangelical faith, one that is committed to the truth of the gospel, unwavering in its loyalty to scriptures, empowered by the Spirit, reflective of the body of Christ’s ethnic and cultural diversity, culturally relevant, and unbending in its support of women in ministry.

 Statement of Faith